-A set of clothes for canoeing in.
-It can be quite chilly on the river, even in the middle of summer, so you will need at least the following.
+If you decide to join the club and have arranged to attend your beginner course you will need to bring a set of clothes for canoeing in.
+It can be quite chilly on the river, even in the middle of summer, so you will need at least the items listed below.
 Obviously you may need to swim in whatever you wear to go canoeing, so clothing that becomes heavy when wet such as denim, leather, padded jackets etc. is not suitable.
 You will not need a wetsuit although you can wear one if you wish.

 PLEASE NOTE: The club does not provide lockers or secure storage and cannot accept responsibility for the safekeeping of any valuables or personal effects brought onto the premises.

 If you are new to the sport of canoeing, or have limited experience, you will be required to attend an instructed beginner course when joining the club.
 This course will ensure that you are able to perform the basic canoeing strokes, capsize and rescue skills, and be responsible for your own safety on the water.
 It will consist of four sessions on consecutive Saturday mornings, plus a pool session in Tonbridge Swimming Pool on the last Saturday evening of the month.
 At the final Saturday morning session you will be assessed to ensure that you have achieved the required standard to participate in wider Club activities.
 The beginner course syllabus includes teaching you to paddle both forward and backwards in a straight line, stop, move sideways, turn whilst moving and stationary, and getting in and out of your boat.
 You will also learn to paddle a figure of eight course in a boat with a rudder to demonstrate basic steering, and carry out a capsize drill in the river.
 Please do not hesitate to contact us if you would like a more detailed description of any aspect of this.